mzipay/openpos-framework/openpos-service/src/main/docs/openpos-service.md

 ## How to add a new module

-Each module should be a seperate Java project which depends on openpos-service.
+Each module should be a separate Java project which depends on openpos-service.

-A module starts with the module declration class, which is a subclass of AbstractModule.
+A module starts with the module declaration class, which is a subclass of AbstractModule.
 Spring is used to discover and configure the module declarations.

 ~~~
 @Configuration("CustomerModule")